ARM-software/linux/README.md

       - Initial support for HMP patchset for AArch64.
 Please note that the patch has not been fine-tuned for Juno yet.
       - Initial support for DVFS
       - Unified defconfig for both standard Linux filesystem and Android
+      - Double buffering support when paired with Mali DDK code.
 *  Limitations
-      - No support for MALI graphics chip yet, Linux support will be commited on the next release
+      - No cpuidle support at the moment.
+Code is present but performance has not been tuned.
 *  Issues resolved since last release
       - USB keyboard issues fixed
       - Drivers for DVFS and cpufreq